Rosacea: Causes and Natural Support Strategies

 GI MAP Stool Test

 Your gut plays a role in over 80 percent of your immune system.
-Poor bacterial balance or dysbiosis, bacteria and parasite overgrowth have been associated with digestive tract disorders, autoimmune conditions, brain and mental health issues, and skin issues, such as rosacea.
+Poor bacterial balance or dysbiosis, bacteria, and parasite overgrowth have been associated with digestive tract disorders, autoimmune conditions, brain and mental health issues, and skin issues, such as rosacea.
 This is why I recommend a GI MAP Stool Test that tests for H Pylori, parasites, and dysbiosis.

-This test is the most thorough stool test I’ve found that gives actionable biomarkers that help any natural health doctors to figure out the root cause of your rosacea and other potential health issues and prescribe the right protocol to regain your health.
+This test is the most thorough stool test I’ve found that gives actionable biomarkers that help any natural health doctor to figure out the root cause of your rosacea and other potential health issues and prescribe the right protocol to regain your health.

 SIBO Breath Test